enricocavalli/enricocavalli.github.io/content/writeups/VulnLab/VulnLab writeup.md

 ![[Screenshot 2024-07-06 alle 16.26.55.png]]
-Upon browsing our VulnLab instance we immediately notice request to `/thumbnail?file=bg2.jpg`.
-The first thing that come to mind is path traversal.
+Upon browsing our VulnLab instance we immediately notice a request to `/thumbnail?file=bg2.jpg`.
+The first thing that comes to mind is of course path traversal.
 In fact if we request `/etc/passwd` with a classic payload we get an error message:

 ```
 GET /thumbnail?file=../../../../../../../etc/passwd HTTP/1.1